facundoolano/rpg-cli/README.md

     $ brew install rpg-cli

 #### Nixpkgs
-If you use nix/nixos you can get rpg-cli from nixpkgs, either install it by adding it to your system config, installing it with `nix-env -i rpg-cli` or try it in a ephemeral shell with `nix-shell -p rpg-cli`.
+If you use Nix/NixOS you can get rpg-cli from nixpkgs, either install it by adding it to your system config, with `nix-env -i rpg-cli`/`nix profile install nixpkgs#rpg-cli` or try it in a ephemeral shell with `nix-shell -p rpg-cli`/`nix shell nixpkgs#rpg-cli`.
-Note that at the current time of writing, the package hasn't hit any of the channels yet.
-When you try it, check that it's in your channel.

 #### Portage (Gentoo)
 If you use Gentoo, you can get rpg-cli from portage: